The language every hedger should know

 By James M. Burr

 Basis is the difference between the physical price of fuel and the underlying futures market.
 It is the language of price for hedgers around the world, and it is the smallest denominator of risk that a hedger has.
-Let’s look at these positions moving 50 cents and $1.00 in each direction, with no change in basis.

 To a much greater degree than the actual flat price of a commodity, basis is a much more accurate indicator of the actual supply/demand situation of a particular market.